 Are you concerned the divorce process might cost too much and you will lose control?
 Are you worried about your children’s well being?

 Stay out of court – get on with your life.

 1: An initial meeting where we can learn about your situation, answer any questions you have and get clarity on the desired outcomes of each party.
 At that meeting, we’ll give you a list of documents to provide to us and client data sheets to complete.

 2: You provide us with data regarding your estate.
 We begin to create a divorce financial plan for your family.

-Individual sessions are scheduled with each party to discuss your needs, wishes and wants.
+3: Individual sessions are scheduled with each party to discuss your needs, wishes and wants.
 We present our findings at this meeting for you to review and discuss.

 6: New Normal Strategy Session.
 We want to give you the best chance at successfully executing your settlement and financially supporting each individual household.
 We meet with you after the decisions have been made to discuss financial planning and offer resources and guidance regarding co-parenting.

 We are not attorneys.
-We do not provide legal advice, we do not file any documents with the court nor draft any legal documents.
+We do not provide legal advice; we do not file any documents with the court nor draft any legal documents.
 We strongly encourage each party to seek their own counsel, but ultimately, it’s up to you.

-Our divorce mediation fees are FLAT FEES ranging from $3,000 – $6,500 depending on the complexity of your estate and if minor children are involved.
+Our divorce mediation fees are FLAT FEES ranging from $2,500 – $6,500 depending on the complexity of your estate and if minor children are involved.
 This does not include the price for an attorney, court filing fees, complex forensic work (if requested) or the price of any post-divorce deeds or other legal documents.

 The costs of the attorney and court filing fees typically range from $1,500 to $4,500 per attorney.